YKariyado/LG/Readme.md

 Auralization of Three-Dimensional Cellular Automata powered by Unity.

 ## Description
-For desktop version (**V1**), we've implemented both original and sandpile cellular automata in three-dimensional grid with sounds associated with each cell (using audio spatialization to accurately represent the actual localization of cells).
+For desktop version, we've implemented both original and sandpile cellular automata in three-dimensional grid with sounds associated with each cell (using audio spatialization to accurately represent the actual localization of cells).
 Adding spatialization to sonification can be considered a kind of auralization.
-For VR version (**V2**), to improve the immersibility, we've implemented First-Person-Perspective of original cellular automaton.
+For VR version, to improve the immersibility, we've implemented First-Person-Perspective of original cellular automaton.

 You can explore and generate new patterns from random initial conditions and the rules defined by users.
 I hope you find your favorites!